-- 1) Both the base and cap membranes in 2 or 3-Ply SBS-modified bituminous membrane system must be modified with the same polymer.
+- 1) All SBS polymer-modified bituminous membranes must, at a minimum, conform to the requirements - 1) published in CSA-A123.23 Product specification for polymer-modified bitumen sheet, prefabricated and reinforced. - 2) listed in Division C. - 3) described in Table 9.1. - 2) Both the base and cap membranes in 2 or 3-Ply SBS-modified bituminous membrane system must be modified with the same polymer.
 For example, if the cap membrane is modified with SBS, then the base membrane must be SBS-modified also.
-Oxidized asphalt membranes will be considered as underlay only and must not be counted as one of two plies. - 2) Membranes must be selected from the list of Accepted Materials published in this Manual, and each membrane must conform the minimum requirements outlined in Table 9.1. - 3) Liquid membranes must be reinforced and accepted for use over a base membrane ply acceptable to the manufacturer of the liquid membrane. - 4) Some membranes may be susceptible to damage from bird droppings, pet urine or chemical contamination (oils, solvents or any discharge from a mechanical unit).
+Oxidized asphalt membranes will be considered as underlay only and must not be counted as one of two plies. - 3) Liquid membranes must be reinforced and accepted for use over a base membrane ply acceptable to the manufacturer of the liquid membrane. - 4) Some membranes may be susceptible to damage from bird droppings, pet urine or chemical contamination (oils, solvents or any discharge from a mechanical unit).
 The Design Authority is strongly urged to consider these issues in light of the overall project design, consult with the membrane manufacturer for guidance, and provide adequate membrane protection when it is necessary.
 See also 14 Roof Coverings and Living Spaces.